 In the end, don’t feel bad giving away or re-gifting unwanted gifts.
 Be sure to thank the giver, but understand that it was a gift, which means belongs solely to the receiver and if the receiver decides to do something different with it, that’s okay.

-Need some clutter free or non-toy gift ideas?
+Need some clutter-free or non-toy gift ideas?

-- 18 Clutter-Free Gifts for Baby Showers
+- 18 Clutter-Free Gifts for Expectant Parents

 - 18 Non-Toy Gifts for Toddlers